La Princesse: 'The city fights back'

 The next chapter of the story continued the same day and involved the city ‘fighting back’ and attempting to halt the path of the invading spider.
 At 7:30 pm the spider ‘awoke’ and continued to move up the main shopping street, Church Street.
-When it reached the top of the street it was met by a barrage of flame cannons.
+When it reached the top of the street, it was met by a barrage of flame cannons.
 These consisted of long copper pipes, fired with high pressure gas.
 The heat and noise produced by this halted the spider in its tracks, while a mechanical digger moved in to attempt to fell the beast.
 The spider then changed its path to escape this and moved upwards towards Lime Street.
 Upon reaching Lime Street the spider was met by huge fans, which blew air to attempt to hold it back.
 The performance continued onwards towards Lime Street Station and the empty Concourse Tower, where it had first been sighted on Wednesday.
 A further barrage of flames stopped the spider from moving on any further and it turned towards the station.
-Cranes then moved in to lift it from its traction body and, with operators still on board, it started to move into a vertical position.
+Cranes then moved in to lift it from its traction body, and with the operators still on board, it started to move into a vertical position.
 The spider then moved from one crane to another and amazingly attached itself to the side of the tower.
 A snow shower then engulfed the spider and it went to sleep for the evening.

 'The creature departs'

-On Sunday 7 September a large crowd of spectators went to the Concourse House to see it climb back down the building.
+On 7 September, a large crowd of spectators went to the Concourse House to see it climb back down the building.
 The spider then crawled down the streets of Liverpool city centre, spraying the crowd with water.
 The spider then moved across St Georges Plateau amongst a huge crowd and down towards the Queensway Tunnel.
 Fireworks erupted from surrounding buildings as it passed.
 Watched by tens of thousands of people, it investigated the area outside the Queensway Tunnel's entrance, setting off huge water cannons and flames around the area, followed by hundreds of fireworks which detonated above the spider and the public.
 The spider then turned to face the crowd and moved backwards as it disappeared in a cloud of smoke into the tunnel entrance.